Skip to Main Content

 unwanted sexual conduct should not be tolerated

 Dealing with unwanted sexual conduct should not be a part of your work environment.
-Sexual harassment can make the workplace feel highly uncomfortable and unsafe for any employee that is sexually harassed.
+Sexual harassment can make the workplace feel highly uncomfortable and unsafe for any employee who is sexually harassed.
 This feeling can be heightened if an employee believes their ability to advance in the company is based on their sexual behavior.
 If you or a family member was a victim of sexual harassment in the workplace, you should consult with an experienced Essex County sexual harassment lawyer today.

 WHAT IS SEXUAL HARASSMENT AT WORK?